oxcsml/epimap/README.md

 To run the models as per the website, see the script `scripts/daily_update.sh` for the workflow.

-Next steps to be tracked in Issues: https://github.com/rs-delve/Rmap/issues

 ## Repo structure

 * `covidmap` - contains code to run models specifically for COVID19 in the UK.
 The code here calls general models defined in `epimap` after loading the data and doing any preprocessing required for the specific scenario.